Huawei opens Brussels research institute, seeks closer European ties

-BEIJING, May 7 (Reuters) - Huawei Technologies Co Ltd said Thursday it will open a new research institute in Brussels as it expands its footprint in Europe, an increasingly important market for the world’s largest telecommunications equipment maker.
+BEIJING (Reuters) - Huawei Technologies Co Ltd [HWT.UL] said Thursday it will open a new research institute in Brussels as it expands its footprint in Europe, an increasingly important market for the world’s largest telecommunications equipment maker.

 The new European Research Institute will serve as a hub overseeing the company’s 18 European research and development sites as well as carry out research in 5G telecom technology with European partners, it said.